 If conception does not occur, the corpus luteum will shrink and turn into a teeny piece of scar tissue, and then your progesterone levels will take a nosedive.
 This then allows your uterine lining to shed and menstruation to begin, which marks the end of the luteal phase.

 The fluctuations in progesterone and estrogen can cause water retention, which causes that full and bloated feeling.
 When estrogen is high, many women experience fluid retention; plus, an increase in progesterone during the luteal phase can cause your digestive system to slow down, which can also contribute to bloating.
 It’s really a double whammy when it comes to period bloating, and most women will start to feel bloated about a week before their period begins, which may last a few days into menstruation.

 When bloating comes on strong and all you want to do is live in yoga pants and stay in bed, there are things you can do.

-Here are four natural remedies to help you get back to your life, bloating be gone:
+Here are four natural remedies for period bloating relief that will help you get back to your life:

 - Enjoy more potassium-rich foods: Help balance out that fluid retention with potassium-rich foods like bananas, asparagus, cantaloupe, and apricots.
 These foods may even help ease cramping as well, so it’s a win/win.